bpollner/uniset/README.md

 file.copy(from, to, recursive = TRUE)
 ```
 ### Generate Files
-There are two ways to set up a target packag (in our example the package called "dogPack") to make use of "uniset":
+There are two ways to set up a target package (in our example the package called "dogPack") to make use of "uniset":

 * **1) Export and Move Files**
 With everything left at the defaults, this call to 'uniset_getFiles' creates a folder containing the three required files on the desktop.